prakhar1989/docker-curriculum/README.md

   "Logging": "/var/log/nginx"
 }
 ```
-The file should be pretty self-explanatory and the [reference](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_image.html#create_deploy_docker_image_dockerrun) can be found in the official documentation.
-We provide the name of the image that EB should use a port that the container should expose.
+The file should be pretty self-explanatory, but you can always [reference](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_image.html#create_deploy_docker_image_dockerrun) the official documentation for more information.
+We provide the name of the image that EB should use along with a port that the container should open.

 Hopefully by now, our instance should be ready.
-Head over to EB page and you should a green tick indicating that your app is alive and kicking.
+Head over to the EB page and you should a green tick indicating that your app is alive and kicking.

 <img src="images/eb-deploy.png" title="static">

 Go ahead and open the URL in your browser and you should see the application in all its glory.
-Feel free to email / IM / snapchat this link to your friends and family so that they can enjoy a few cat gifs too.
+Feel free to email / IM / snapchat this link to your friends and family so that they can enjoy a few cat gifs, too.

 Congratulations!
 You have deployed your first Docker application!
-That might seem a series of steps but with the command-line tool for EB you can almost mimic the functionality of Heroku in a few keystrokes!
-Hopefully you agree that Docker takes away a lot of pains of building and deploying applications in the cloud.
-I would encourage you to read the AWS [documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/docker-singlecontainer-deploy.html) on single-container docker environments to get an idea of what all features exist.
+That might seem like a lot of steps, but with the command-line tool for EB you can almost mimic the functionality of Heroku in a few keystrokes!
+Hopefully you agree that Docker takes away a lot of the pains of building and deploying applications in the cloud.
+I would encourage you to read the AWS [documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/docker-singlecontainer-deploy.html) on single-container Docker environments to get an idea of what features exist.

-In the next (and final) part of the tutorial we'll up the ante a bit and deploy an application that mimics the real-world more closely - a app with a persistent back-end storage tier!
-Let's get straight to it.
+In the next (and final) part of the tutorial, we'll up the ante a bit and deploy an application that mimics the real-world more closely; an app with a persistent back-end storage tier.
+Let's get straight to it!

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="multi-container"></a>
-## Multi-container Environments
+## 3.0 Multi-container Environments
 In the last section, we saw how easy and fun it is to run applications with Docker.
-We started with a simple static website and then tried a Flask app both of which we could run locally and on the cloud with just a few commands.
+We started with a simple static website and then tried a Flask app.
+Both of which we could run locally and in the cloud with just a few commands.
 One thing both these apps had in common was that they were running in a **single container**.

-Those of you who have experience running services in production, know that usually apps nowadays are not that simple.
+Those of you who have experience running services in production know that usually apps nowadays are not that simple.
 There's almost always a database (or any other kind of persistent storage) involved.
-Systems such as [Redis](http://redis.io/) and [Memcached](http://memcached.org/) have become the *de riguer* of most web applications architectures.
+Systems such as [Redis](http://redis.io/) and [Memcached](http://memcached.org/) have become *de riguer* of most web application architectures.
 Hence, in this section we going to spend some time learning how to Dockerize applications which rely on different services to run.

-In particular we are going to see how we can run and manage **multi-container** docker environments.
+In particular, we are going to see how we can run and manage **multi-container** docker environments.
 Why multi-container you might ask?
-Well, one of the key plus points of Docker is the way it provides isolation.
+Well, one of the key points of Docker is the way it provides isolation.
 The idea of bundling a process with its dependencies in a sandbox (called containers) is what makes this so powerful.

 Just like it's a good strategy to decouple your application tiers, it is wise to keep containers for each of the **services** separate.
 Each tier is likely to have different resource needs and those needs might grow at different rates.
 By separating the tiers into different containers, we can compose each tier using the most appropriate instance type based on different resource needs.
 This also plays in very well with the whole [microservices](http://martinfowler.com/articles/microservices.html) movement which is one of the main reasons why Docker (or any other container technology) is at the [forefront](https://medium.com/aws-activate-startup-blog/using-containers-to-build-a-microservices-architecture-6e1b8bacb7d1#.xl3wryr5z) of modern microservices architectures.

 <a id="foodtrucks"></a>
 ### 3.1 SF Food Trucks

 The app that we're going to Dockerize is called [SF Food Trucks](http://sf-foodtrucks.xyz).
-My goal in building this app was to have something that is useful (in that it resembles a real-world application), relies on at least one service but is not too complex for the purpose of this tutorial.
-This is what I came up with -
+My goal in building this app was to have something that is useful (in that it resembles a real-world application), relies on at least one service, but is not too complex for the purpose of this tutorial.
+This is what I came up with.

 <img src="https://raw.githubusercontent.com/prakhar1989/FoodTrucks/master/shot.png" alt="sf food trucks">